Do you want to know something about Google?

-At the top-right corner within My Activity dashboard, click on the triple-dotted vertical line.
+- At the top-right corner within the My Activity dashboard, click on the triple-dotted vertical line.

 3. You will be redirected to a page with options to delete by topic or product.
 This means that you can delete certain activities from Google’s database.